badasswp/trash-post-in-block-editor/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Trash Post in Block Editor.
+Delete a Post from within the WP Block Editor with just a few clicks, making content management easier and more efficient.

 == Installation ==